kroitor/gjk.c/README.md

 ### A 1D intro

 Let's start with a naive example of computing a shape difference in one dimension.
-A segment of a number line is one example of a 1D-shape.
+A segment of a number line is an example of a 1D-shape.
 Imagine we have two segments on the number line: segment `[1,3]` and segment `[2,4]`:

 ![Segment [1,3] on the number line](https://cloud.githubusercontent.com/assets/1294454/21998716/8f47b72e-dc47-11e6-836e-06d523a84105.jpg "Segment [1,3] on the number line")
 ![Segment [2,4] on the number line](https://cloud.githubusercontent.com/assets/1294454/21998717/8f487718-dc47-11e6-88f2-57bf590a0ee4.jpg "Segment [2,4] on the number line")